-- We have continued to develop our Modern Slavery Compliance Plan and supporting materials. - We created our Human Rights Policy and Supplier Code of Conduct. - We have introduced Modern Slavery training to the whole of our workforce.
-The training is included in our induction program for new starters.
-The training is mandatory and enrolment and completion records are tracked through our Learning Management system. - We continued to assess our existing Tier 1 supplier list and to conduct more in depth research into risk factors generally, as well as on an individual supplier basis, across products and services, industries, jurisdictions, geographic operations, and workforce. - We have engaged with a provider who is facilitating our communications with suppliers and applying risk assessment methodology to questionnaire responses, as well as using external research databases to build a more comprehensive and complete picture of our supply chain.

-- We are asking all of our suppliers to commit to active compliance with our Supplier Code of Conduct and recording their response. - We launched our Anti-Bribery Anti-Slavery contract addendum for inclusion in all supplier contracts.
+- We introduced tougher sanctions for non-compliance with internal modern slavery training requirements.
+Enrolment and completion records are tracked through our Learning Management system and non-compliant personnel have their system access restricted until they become compliant. - We engaged a provider, ethiXbase, who is facilitating our communications with suppliers and applying risk assessment methodology to questionnaire responses, as well as using external research databases to build a more comprehensive and complete picture of our supply chain. - We started asking all our suppliers to commit to active compliance with our Supplier Code of Conduct. - We launched our Anti-Bribery Anti-Slavery contract addendum for inclusion in all supplier contracts.
 This addendum requires suppliers to provide a commitment against Prohibited Practices which include bribery, corruption and modern slavery, and to commit to complying with all applicable laws, statutes and regulations in force in the countries in which it operates relating to the Prohibited Practices.